ntoll/ntoll.github.io/posts/vienna.md

 because I was fascinated to learn who these people were, what they were up to, and why they might have been doing what they were doing.
 Engaging with and exploring the remains from such time-distant cultures helps us to understand ourselves.
-I have an abiding childhood memory of feeling that these people are so much like ourselves while also being completely different - a rather wonderful opportunity to see the familiar in an unfamiliar manner.
+I have an abiding childhood memory of feeling that these people were so much like ourselves while also being completely different - a rather wonderful opportunity to see the familiar in an unfamiliar manner.
 The fragments from Ephesus didn't disappoint in this respect.